Marketing Ideas for Insta-Success!

 Video content is a great way to get your users to engage with your profiles and products.
 Showing off your USPs in a video is likely to get your message across really effectively in an IRL (In Real Life) kind of way.
 Take a look at Wilson’s take on video content!

 Advice style videos and vlogs also make ideal content.
-These will certainly position you as an expert in your field, making you appear knowledgeable and trustworthy, both of which are key in converting leads and developing a loyal customer-base.
+These will certainly position you as an expert in your field, making you appear knowledgeable and trustworthy, both of which are key to converting leads and developing a loyal customer base.
 A great example of this would be food preparation videos.
 We’ve all experienced getting lost in them as we scroll on a Monday evening.
-Buzzfeed have been really smart about this, have jumped on the trend with a passion...and have been selling copious amount of recipe books as a consequence.
+Buzzfeed has been really smart about this, have jumped on the trend with a passion...and have been selling a copious amount of recipe books as a consequence.

 A fairly recent addition to the Instagram toolkit is the ‘story’ feature.
-They’re a post separate to the rest of the profile that are only available to view for 24 hours, similar to Snapchat.
-They’re great for more short lived messages to followers.
+They’re a post separate to the rest of the profile that is only available to view for 24 hours, similar to Snapchat.
+They’re great for more short-lived messages to followers.
 You can use them to post photos, videos, boomerangs, polls and, if you have enough followers (10,000 being the minimum), you can even link them to parts of your website.

 Check this out from SoulCycle: